TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The Welcome component should have a prop called name.
 Waiting:The Welcome component should display the string you pass as the name prop within strong tags.

+#### 20. Review Using Props with Stateless Functional Components

+Except for the last challenge, you've been **_passing props to stateless functional components_**.
+These components act like **_pure functions_**.
+They accept props as input and return the same view every time they are passed the same props.
+You may be wondering what **_state_** is, and the next challenge will cover it in more detail.
+Before that, here's a review of the terminology for components.

+A **_stateless functional component_** is any function you write which accepts props and returns JSX.
+A **_stateless component_**, on the other hand, is a class that extends `React.Component`, but does not use internal state (covered in the next challenge).
+Finally, a **_stateful component_** is a class component that does maintain its own internal state.
+You may see stateful components referred to simply as components or React components.

+**_A common pattern is to try to minimize statefulness and to create stateless functional components wherever possible.
+This helps contain your state management to a specific area of your application.
+In turn, this improves development and maintenance of your app by making it easier to follow how changes to state affect its behavior._**

+The code editor has a `CampSite` component that renders a `Camper` component as a child.
+Define the `Camper` component and assign it default props of `{ name: 'CamperBot' }`.
+Inside the `Camper` component, render any code that you want, but make sure to have one `p` element that includes only the `name` value that is passed in as a prop.
+Finally, define `propTypes` on the Camper component to require `name` to be provided as a prop and verify that it is of type `string`.

+Tests
+Waiting:The `CampSite` component should render.
+Waiting:The `Camper` component should render.
+Waiting:The `Camper` component should include default props which assign the string `CamperBot` to the key `name`.
+Waiting:The `Camper` component should include prop types which require the `name` prop to be of type string.
+Waiting:The `Camper` component should contain a `p` element with only the text from the `name` prop.

 ### Front End Development Libraries Projects

 It's time to put your front end development libraries skills to the test.
 Use Bootstrap, jQuery, Sass, React, and Redux to build 5 projects that will test everything you've learned up to this point.